radbrt/metahound/README.md

 Once the validation passes, you can run a scan with `metadog scan`.
 You can limit the scan to only a subset of sources using the `-s` or `--select` flag, and turn off table statistics at runtime with the `--no-stats` flag.

+### Keep secrets to yourself

+The configuration file accepts jinja, so secret strings like passwords can be abstracted away from the configuration file by defining the password in a `.env` file like `THE_SFTP_PASSWORD = 'sup3rs3cret!'` and refer to it in the config file using the double-brace notation: `password: {{ THE_SFTP_PASSWORD }}`

 ## Running metadog

 ### Scanning